Graphical law beneath each written natural language: Magnetisation

 We surmise from here two things.
 The letter with the rank one, here it is $a$, is simply inadequate to describe all the words beginning with it.
 The language requires two letters there.
 Or, the conjecture, in the strong form, is valid provided we go up to rank2 and normalise with next-to-maximum, $lnf_{next-to-maximum}$.

 \end{section}

 \begin{section}{Successive Normalisation}

 We note that in case of languages other than Sema, $lnf$ and $lnf_{next-to-maximum}$ are almost the same.
-The six languages, among the twenty four plus two languages we have studied, which get better fit, see fig.\ref{Figure7}.
+The four languages, among the twenty four plus two languages we have studied, which get better fit, see fig.\ref{Figure11}.
 For the languages, in which the fit with curves of magnetisation is not that well for normalisation with $f_{max}$ or, $f_{next-max}$, we do higher order normalisation with $f_{nnmax}$ and $f_{nnnmax}$ and try to see whether fit improves and if so whether two consecutive fits converge.
 We notice that this does happen.
-We describe our results in fig.\ref{nexta}-fig.\ref{nextc} and the next table.
+We describe our results in fig.\ref{Figure12}-fig.\ref{Figure14} and the inferences in the tables \ref{mag1}-\ref{mag3}.

 \end{section}